Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Marissa
+Storm damage restoration in Marissa

 Marissa is a village of about 1,830 in St. Clair County, in the Metro East region of southwestern Illinois where the Mississippi River and a very active severe weather corridor intersect.
 The county sits within the most tornado-frequent band in Illinois, with more than 51 documented tornado events on record including a catastrophic F4 in 1896 and documented straight-line winds topping 100 mph from a 2013 derecho.
 The Kaskaskia River watershed and the Mississippi floodplain together create flood exposure that has contributed to multiple federally declared disaster declarations for the county.
 Storm Damage 911 connects Marissa homeowners with vetted, licensed local professionals for a free post-storm damage assessment.